 Time and Materials vs. Flat Rate Pricing

-There are two primary pricing models utilized across the industry; time & materials and flat rate pricing.
+There are two primary pricing models utilized across the industry—time and materials and flat rate pricing.

 Plumbing Time & Materials Pricing Model